Equipment & what to wear

 Where can I buy my own nordic walking poles?

-An increasing number of sports retailers are now stocking nordic walking poles - go to Nordic Walking Uk's website for details of the latest stockists and online shops.
+An increasing number of sports retailers are now stocking nordic walking poles - go to my links page for a selection or see British Nordic Walking or Nordic Walking Uk's website .
 Check the chart here to see the size you need.

 Can I use trekking poles for nordic walking?